rachelleagarcia/rachelleagarcia.github.io/_posts/2020-06-24-nibbles-htb.md

 Before we start exploiting the box, let’s recap what we found during the enumeration phase:

-* We found out that port 80 was open and was a blog running on Nibbleblog.
+* We found out that port 80 was open and it was a blog running on Nibbleblog.
-* From Dirb, we found the log in screen, users, and verified the target can run .php files.
+* From Dirb, we found the login screen, users, and verified the target can run .php files.
 * Because we found out the user "admin," we were able to guess the password.
 * Once we logged in, we found out the version number, which helped locate an exploit.